 Aftercare and Follow-Up Care

-- Brushing your teeth is not only about maintaining good oral hygiene but also a preventative measure against tooth decay.
-While brushing twice daily with regular bristles or an electric brush may be the norm for some people.
-However, it’s essential to use specially-designed toothpaste that suits your needs if you have sensitive teeth.
-Furthermore, don’t forget to floss regularly to keep the appearance of teeth in great shape.
+- Brushing your teeth is not only about maintaining good oral hygiene, but also a preventative measure against tooth decay.
+While brushing twice daily with regular bristles or an electric brush may be the norm for some people, However, it’s essential to use specially-designed toothpaste that suits your needs if you have sensitive teeth.
+Furthermore, don’t forget to floss regularly to keep the appearance of your teeth in great shape.

 - Use a soft-bristled brush to clean the artificial teeth and soak them in a denture cleaning solution overnight.
 Avoid using hot water because it causes the dentures to warp.
 Clean the dentures again in the morning before putting them back on.

-- Your dental service provider would schedule you for another appointment after six months or as directed.
+- Your dental service provider will schedule you for another appointment after six months or as directed.

 - If you experience pain, develop mouth sores, or feel any discomfort, contact your dentist immediately.